ibm-garage-ref-storefront/storefront-ui/README.md

 * https://github.com/ibm-cloud-architecture/refarch-cloudnative-devops-kubernetes

 ## Conclusion

-You have successfully deployed and tested the Web Microservice and a MySQL database both on a Kubernetes Cluster and in local Docker Containers.
+You have successfully deployed and tested the Web Microservice on a Kubernetes Cluster and in local Docker Containers.

 To see the Web app working in a more complex microservices use case, checkout our Microservice Reference Architecture Application [here](https://github.com/ibm-cloud-architecture/refarch-cloudnative-kubernetes/tree/spring).